Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Pick up your hire car from Palermo Airport

 Our Sicily road trip starts in earnest today and we recommend an early start.
-Get the shuttle bus back to Palermo Airport and head to the arrivals hall where the car rental companies are located.
+Make your way back to Palermo Airport and head to the arrivals hall where the car rental companies are located.

 Once you have your hire car, set a course for Segesta Archaeological Park.
-It’s a drive of around 35-40 minutes from the airport.
+It’s a drive of around 35 to 40 minutes from the airport.

 Morning at Segesta Archaeological Park

-The extraordinary Doric Temple of Segesta is one of the best-preserved temples of its kind in the world.
-So we were surprised to learn it’s not a World Heritage site.
-However that fact, along with its location in a remote mountainous setting, probably explains why it’s a little less busy than some of Sicily’s other ancient sites.
+The extraordinary Doric Temple of Segesta is one of the best-preserved temples of its kind in the world, so we were surprised to learn it’s not a World Heritage site.
+That fact, however, along with the temple’s location in a remote mountainous setting, may explain why we found Segesta Archaeological Park to be (a little) less busy than some of Sicily’s other ancient sites.

 Afternoon in Erice

-Check out the 12th century Castello di Venere (it’s currently closed but the sight of the fortress itself and its commanding views make this a highlight).
-Tucked into the mountain below the castle is the 19th century mini-fort, Torretta Pepoli.
-Also near the castle is the Garden of Balio, a peaceful place to pause.
+On your wanders, check out the 12th-century Castello di Venere (Castle of Venus).
+Even if you can’t go inside on the day, the sight of the fortress itself and its commanding views make it a highlight.
+Tucked into the mountain below the castle is the 19th-century mini fort, Torretta Pepoli, while the nearby Giardino del Balio (Garden of Balio) is a peaceful place to pause.

 Don’t leave Erice without sampling some of its tasty almond pastries.
-You’ll find pastry shops (pasticceria) throughout the town, but most people make a beeline for Pasticceria Maria Grammatico, an institution since 1950.
+You’ll find pasticcerie (pastry shops) throughout the town, but most people make a beeline for Pasticceria Maria Grammatico, an institution since 1950.

 Lastly, views.
 Half the fun of wandering Erice is stumbling upon its many epic viewpoints.
-If you can, time your visit so that you’re there late afternoon as the sun drops and bathes the whole coast in a golden glow.
+These are magic at any time of day, but if you can, time your visit so that you’re there late afternoon as the sun drops and bathes the whole coast in a golden glow.

+Travel tip: Keep an eye on the weather.
 Crowning a mountaintop as it does, Erice is prone to an occasional foggy embrace.
-Locals charmingly call it ‘kisses of Venus’, but those kisses are a literal scene stealer.
+Locals charmingly call it ‘kisses of Venus’, but those kisses can be a literal scene stealer.
 Once the cloud moves in, the views disappear.

 The fog may pass quickly but it can also hang around.
-If your visit to Erice looks to be under threat of weather or settled cloud, consider swapping your visit to tomorrow morning.
+If your trip to Erice looks to be under threat of weather or settled cloud, consider swapping your visit to tomorrow morning.

 Evening in Trapani

-Trapani is around 25-30 minutes from Erice.
-Once you’ve checked into your accommodation, head out for a wander and dinner.
+Once you’ve checked into your Trapani accommodation, head out for a wander and dinner.
 Via Garibaldi and Corso Vittorio Emanuele, which are among the city’s oldest streets, are particularly lovely for an evening meander.
-If you time it right, you may find yourself among throngs of locals out enjoying the very Italian tradition of passeggiatta (a leisurely evening stroll) with their family and friends.
+If you time it right, you may find yourself among throngs of locals out enjoying the very Italian tradition of passeggiata (a leisurely evening stroll) with their family and friends.

 Trapani has been a fishing town for about as long as people have lived here, so you’re guaranteed to find a sensational seafood dinner tonight.
-Maybe try a steaming bowl of fish couscous; it’s the town’s most famed dish.
+Maybe try a steaming bowl of couscous di pesce (fish couscous); it’s the town’s most famous dish.

 Where to stay in Trapani